Southern Parent Information

 We can no longer accept emails for absent/early dismissal notes....We must have a signature.
 If you are unable to send a note, please fax to 410-867-0231.
 Student's are no longer permitted to ride another bus home unless an exceptional traspertation request form has been filled out and approved by the Board of Education.

 Our school year is getting off to a great start and our students and teachers are working hard in the classrooms.
 We realize at times that students forget important materials at home, but in an effort to minimize interruptions to the learning environment, items brought to the school by parents will be distributed to the student during their lunchtime only.
 We greatly appreciate your cooperation and understanding in this matter.

 If your child is absent for more than two days, you may request make up work.
 All requests for make-up work require 24-48 hours notice.
 Please call the School Counseling Office at 443-482-2785 to request this.
 You can then pick up your child’s make-up work in the School Counseling Office or have it sent home with a neighbor/relative (please call before coming to school to ensure we have recieved materials).

 Please keep in mind that not all work can be sent home and some assignments must be completed with the teacher (such as science labs or exams).

 Please remember to send in an absence note when your child returns to school.
 Attendance notes should be given to the student’s Bulldog Block or 1st period teacher.

-If you are planning a vacation, requests must be in writing and should go through your child’s administrator.
-Once approved, the attendance secretary will give your child a notice to take to all of their teachers prior to the absence.
+**If you are planning a vacation, requests must be in writing in advance and should go through your child’s Administrator.
+Once approved, the Attendance Secretary will give your child a notice to take to all of their teachers prior to the absence.